 In 2007 BIPAI Romania began providing health services that need to be provided concurrently with HIV treatment, namely, dentistry, gynecology and tuberculosis treatment.
 In 2009, BIPAI Romania widened its mission to include medical services for other infectious diseases with similar transmission and lifestyle issues, and began laying the foundation to offer prevention and testing services for hepatitis B and C.

 It also transitioned Flower House, once its home for HIV+ orphans, into a residence for homeless young adults where they can learn independent living skills in a safe environment.
 A requirement of residency is that the young person should go to school or work.
-For example, nineteen youths were housed during 2009-2010.
+Over 70 youths were housed during 2001 - 2014.

 Psychosocial support plays a major role in BIPAI Romania’s services, as with any program caring for teens and young adults who live with HIV.
-In 2009-2010, 73 percent of patients sought some form of psychological or social support.
 The Romania team also often helps prevent medical discrimination by accompanying and representing its patients to other local services when necessary.

 Its free testing and counseling offices in Constanta and Tulcea have been well received by both patients and the local medical community with service requests growing rapidly.
-Clients receive pre- and post-test counseling and referrals to appropriate health services, largely from volunteers.
-Since its inception in 2007, more than 160,000 persons have been tested in Constanta and Tulcea, with prevalence rates of 5% for HVB, 4% for HCV, and 0.2% for HIV.
+Clients receive pre- and post-test counseling and referrals to appropriate health services.
+Since its inception in 2007, more than 40,000 persons have been tested in Constanta and Tulcea, with annual prevalence rates of 4% for HVB, 3% for HCV, and 0.3% for HIV.
 These offices have also distributed thousands of free condoms and literature about safe sex, HIV prevention, and pregnancy prevention.

 To view the BIPAI Romania 10 year anniversary website, please visit: www.excelenta-hiv.ro/en/